wohaco/despace/colour_papers.md

 <p style="page-break-after:always"> </p>

 ## Синяя книга
-A **blue book** or **bluebook** is an almanac, buyer's guide or other compilation of statistics & information.
+A **blue book** or **bluebook** is an almanac, buyer’s guide or other compilation of statistics & information.
 The term dates back to the 15th century, when large blue velvet‑covered books were used for record‑keeping by the Parliament of the United Kingdom.
 The Oxford English Dictionary first records such a usage in 1633.
 The term has a variety of other meanings.

 **Academia & education**